Our Junior Stocks and Shares ISA - or JISA - is a tax-efficient way to invest in your child's future.

 Parental Responsibility: This is an HMRC requirement.
 Please be aware that grandparents do not automatically have parental responsibility.

 Risk warning: The value of any investment can go down as well as up and your child might not get back what was originally invested.
 The tax treatment of a Junior ISA depends on individual circumstances and tax rules may change.
 If you’re unsure about the suitability of a Junior ISA or any investment please speak to a suitably qualified financial adviser.

 Junior ISA fees and charges

 You can add a Junior ISA to your ii account for no extra charge.
 The cost for trading depends on the service plan you have chosen, and you can use your free trading credit to trade in your JISA.
-You can set up regular investing and dividend reinvestment in your JISA for 99p.
+Regular investing in your JISA is free.

 Accessing a Junior ISA

 Any money invested in a Junior ISA is locked in until the child named on the account turns 18.
 The JISA will then be transferred into a standard ISA, and the holder can choose whether to withdraw the funds or keep them invested.
 From the age of 16, the account holder will be able to manage their investments if they choose, but will not be allowed to withdraw funds.